ymirapp/docs/docs/reference/configuration.md

 **type**: `array`

-The list of paths that are cleared from the CloudFront distribution cache during the project deployment.
+The list of paths cleared from the CloudFront distribution cache during the project deployment.
 Supports `*` wildcard character.

 ### concurrency